sundeepbassi/supershop_v1/README.md

 - Testimonials

 What tables of data would your database need, and what data might be included in these tables?

-The tables of data will be need for the
+The tables of data that will be needed for Pawpals are:

 - User
  - Username, email, password.